creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-23-FedAMP_Personalization_in_cross_silo_Federated_learning.md

     with $$\forall i\leq M, \sum_{j=1}^M\xi_{i,j} = 1$$

 * **Regularizing local training with such $$u_i^k$$ can be viewed as a form of message passing between institutions.
-The closer personalized models of two institutions are, the larger is their contribution to each other.**
+The closer two personalized models from different institutions are, the larger their contribution to each other is.**

 ## Heuristic improvement for deep neural networks